 ITALY: Fila Meets NYSE Listing Rules Again

+Sportswear and athletic shoe firm Fila Holding Spa on Sunday said it was now back in compliance with New York Stock Exchange (NYSE) listing regulations.
 The Biella-based company said during the second half of 2002 its share price fell below the minimum $1 level required by the NYSE, and it did not maintain the necessary global market capitalisation and total shareholders' equity of more than $50 million.